pyepics/pyepics/doc/overview.rst

    >>> print caget('XXX:m1.VAL')
    1.9000

+For many uses, the simplicity and clarity of this approach is perfect.

 Object Oriented Approach: PV
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you want to repeatedly access the same PV, you may find it more
-convenient to ''create a PV'' and use it as a Python object:
+convenient to ''create a PV object'' and use it in a more object-oriented
+manner.

    >>> from epics import PV
    >>> pv1 = PV('XXX:m1.VAL')

+PV objects have several methods and attributes.
+The most important methods
+are  :meth:`get` and :meth:`put` to receive and send the PV's value, and
+the :attr:`value` attribute which stores the current value.
+In analogy to
+the :func:`caget` and :func:`caput` examples above, the value of a PV can
+be fetched either with

+   >>> print pv1.get()
+   1.2001

+or

    >>> print pv1.value
    1.2001

-To set a PV's value,  you can simply say
+To set a PV's value, you can either use

+   >>> pv1.put(1.9)

+or assign the :attr:`value` attribute

-   >>> pv1.put(1.9000)
+   >>> pv1.value = 1.9

-PV objects have several methods and attributes and are more fully
+PV objects have several more methods, especially related to monitoring
+external changes to the PVs and defining functions to be run automatically
+when the value changes.
+There are also several attributes associated with
+a PV reflecting the ``Control Attributes``.
+Further details are at
-documented at :ref:`pv-label`
+:ref:`pv-label`

 Functions defined in :mod:`epics`: caget(), caput(), etc.